-I/We NRIC/ Passport/Company No a member of GuocoLand (Malaysia) Berhad (the "Company"), hereby appoint nemg a member of Guococanu (Malaysia) Bernau (the Company), hereby appoint NRIC/ Passport No of or fai ling him/her NRIC/ Passport No of Gene ing him/her, the Chairman of the meeting as my/our proxy/proxies to vote for me/us and on my/our bral Meeting of the Company to be held at the Theatrette, Level 1, Wisma Hong Leong, 18 Jalan Perlay, 14 October 2014 at 11.00 a.m. and at any adjournment thereof.
-My/C ur proxy/proxies is/are to vote either on a show of hands or on a poll as indicated below with an "X": NO. RESOLUTIONS FOR AGAINST 1.
+I/We NRIC/ Passport/Company No being a member of GuocoLand (Malaysia) Berhad ("Company"), hereby appoint NRIC/ Passport No of or fail ing him/her NIDIC / Decement No. Passport No Annua ing him/her, the Chairman of the meeting as my/our proxy/proxies to vote for me/us and on my/ou al General Meeting of the Company to be held at the Theatrette, Level 1, Wisma Hong Leong, 18 Jalan and ednesday, 11 November 2015 at 11.00 a.m. and at any adjournment thereof.
+My/O ur proxy/proxies is/are to vote either on a show of hands or on a poll as indicated below with an "X": NO. RESOLUTIONS FOR AGAINST 1.
 To declare a final single tier dividend of 4% 2.
 To approve the payment of Director fees 3.
-To re-elect Mr Chia Boon Kuah as a Director 4.
-To re-elect Mr Poh Yang Hong as a Director 5.
+To re-elect Mr Peter Ho Kok Wai as a Director 4.
+To re-elect Mr Raymond Choong Yee How as a Director 5.
 To re-appoint YBhg Tan Sri Quek Leng Chan as a Director pursuant to Section 129 of the Companies Act, 1965 6.
-To re-appoint YBhg Dato' Chew Kong Seng as a Director pursuant to Section 129 of the Companies Act, 1965 7.
-To re-appoint Messrs Ernst & Young as Auditors and authorise the Directors to fix their remuneration Special Business 8.
-To approve the ordinary resolution on authority to Directors to issue shares 9.
-To approve the ordinary resolution on the proposed renewal of shareholders' mandate for recurrent related party transactions of a revenue or trading nature with Hong Leong Company (Malaysia) Berhad ("HLCM") and persons connected with HLCM 10.
-To approve the ordinary resolution on the proposed renewal of shareholders' mandate for recurrent related party transactions of a revenue or trading nature with the Directors and major shareholders of the Company and persons connected with them 11.
-To approve the ordinary resolution on the proposed renewal of shareholders' mandate for recurrent related party transactions of a revenue or trading nature with Tower Real Estate Investment Trust 12.
-To approve the ordinary resolution on the proposed authority for the purchase of own shares by the Company Dated this day of 2014 N umber of shares held Si gnature(s) of I Member
+To re-appoint Messrs Ernst & Young as Auditors and authorise the Directors to fix their remuneration Special Business 7.
+To approve the ordinary resolution on authority to Directors to issue shares 8.
+To approve the ordinary resolution on the proposed renewal of and new shareholders' mandate for recurrent related party transactions of a revenue or trading nature with Hong Leong Company (Malaysia) Berhad ("HLCM") and persons connected with HLCM 9.
+To approve the ordinary resolution on the proposed renewal of and new shareholders' mandate for recurrent related party transactions of a revenue or trading nature with the Directors and major shareholders of the Company and persons connected with them 10.
+To approve the ordinary resolution on the proposed renewal of shareholders' mandate for recurrent related party transactions of a revenue or trading nature with Tower Real Estate Investment Trust 11.
+To approve the ordinary resolution on the proposed renewal of the authority for the purchase of own shares by the Company Dated this day of 2015 Nu mber of shares held Sign nature(s) of M amhar

-Then Fold Here
+Fold This Flap For Sealing Then Fold Here